nautobot/helm-charts/docs/advanced-features/rabbitmq.md

 # RabbitMQ Support

 !!! warning
+    RabbitMQ support is deprecated in version 3.0.0 of the charts.
+Please use another method of deployment prior to upgrading.

+!!! warning
     RabbitMQ Support for Nautobot is not tested by the Nautobot Core team and therefore support is minimal.

 !!! warning